-Any interrupt that is individually enabled (using IE bit) and meets the prevailing priority level will be able to wake-up the processor.
-The processor will process the interrupt and branch to the ISR.
-The Idle status bit in RCON register is set upon wake-up.
+Any interrupt that is individually enabled (using IE bit) and meets the prevailing priority level can wake-up the processor.
+The processor processes the interrupt and branches to the ISR.
+The IDLE status bit in RCON register is set upon wake-up.

-Any Reset, other than POR, will set the Idle status bit.
-On a POR, the Idle bit is cleared.
+Any Reset, other than POR, sets the IDLE status bit.
+On a POR, the IDLE bit is cleared.

-If the Watchdog Timer is enabled, then the processor will wake-up from Idle mode upon WDT time-out.
+If Watchdog Timer is enabled, then the processor wakes-up from Idle mode upon WDT time-out.
 The IDLE and WDTO status bits are both set.